UtkarshVaibhav/Travelix-clone/README.md

 ### **Offer:**

-It is very intersting page for you, there are many #offer for you
+It is very intersting page, there are many offer for you

 <img src="images/offers.PNG">